deepa-m1/ip/README.md

 2. Right-click the module and select Run 'ip [run]', or press the Run button on the top menu.

-3. In the console, type any message — Cupcake will greet you.
+3. In the console, **type any message to activate Cupcake** — Cupcake will greet you.

 4. After that, you can enter commands to manage your tasks (to-dos, deadlines, or events).

 ⚠️ Note: On startup you can type any message to activate Cupcake.
+⚠️ Note: To **_save_** your interaction, type the `bye` command.

 Example Interaction:
 Here’s what using Cupcake looks like in the console:

 > hi